 As you see, sociology is a field with several specialty areas with salaries varying widely.
 Please see the Occupational Outlook Handbook at the Bureau of Labor Statistics website for job outlooks in sociology.

 Contact the Lindenwood University Sociology Department

-For more information about Sociology at Lindenwood University, please call Dr. Suzanne Stoelting, Associate Professor of Sociology by telephone at (636) 949 4733 or e-mail at firstname.lastname@example.org, or contact Lindenwood University Admissions at 636-949-4949 or by email at email@example.com.
+For more information about Sociology at Lindenwood University, please call Dr. Suzanne Stoelting, Professor of Sociology at (636) 949-4733 or email at email@example.com.
+You can also contact Lindenwood University Admissions at (636) 949-4949 or firstname.lastname@example.org.